 When creating the delicious taste for boba, you can typically prepare any simple syrup you’d like.
 But there are better ways.

 Instead of simple syrup, make your boba pearls more delicious with brown sugar or caramel.
 Brown sugar or caramel in your bubble tea will add depth in flavor than regularly cooked boba pearls.
 All you’ll need is a saucepan big enough for your cooked boba.

 To start, add milk and brown sugar together bringing it to a boil.
 Once you reach a boiling point, slowly simmer until you have a consistency you like.
 You can even add some sweetened condensed milk to this too!

 Once you have the consistency you’d like, begin to mix your cooled boba in and stir often.
 Completely cover all boba pearls in the brown sugar bath and once you believe you’re done, it’s ready to serve once cooled.

 Grab your base for milk tea and pour those lovely boba pearls you cooked for a refreshing bubble tea.

-Talk about creating the best boba at home for yourself, friends or family.
-(Usually it’s for ourselves though, we can’t help it).
-If you enjoyed reading this article, be sure to comment what you learned from this below.
+Talk about creating the best boba at home for yourself, friends, or family.
+(Usually, it’s for ourselves though, we can’t help it).
+If you enjoyed reading this article, be sure to comment on what you learned from this below.
 We’d love to hear what you boba connoisseurs have to say.